OMeyer973/MixAR/README.md

 - clone the project in you windows computer

-- add the streaming assets folder that you will find on the google drive folder
+- add the ProductionAssets folder that you will find on the google drive folder (folder containing all comics animations and textures)

+- download the vuforia database from https://developer.vuforia.com/targetmanager and add the package into your project

 - if you have trouble with the vuforia database, go to vuforia, login, download the unity package corresponding to the vuforia database